Improving the Board View experience in GitHub Projects

 What is GitHub Projects?

-During the course of my internship, I touched many corners of the interface, pitched new ideas, and saw several projects to completion.
+Projects is GitHub's one-stop-shop for organizing and tracking work.
+During my internship, I contributed across the interface, pitched ideas, and saw several projects to completion, focusing mainly on Board View.
 Below, I highlight one key improvement I led.

 THE CHALLENGE